gray rectangle with angle

 Running times

-Many states restrict oversize loads to daylight hours, although there are exceptions.
-For example, some states allow oversize loads up to 10 feet wide to travel at night on interstate highways or four-lane divided highways.
+Permitted travel times vary by state and sometimes by town or community.
+Many states restrict oversize loads to daylight hours, with some exceptions.
+Some states allow loads up to 10 feet wide to travel at night on interstate highways or four-lane divided highways.

 Cost